-The wrong placement of the Wi-Fi access point may cause low connection speeds, connection breaks from time to time, a weak and unstable signal in adjoining rooms.
+Wrongly placed, the Wi-Fi access point may cause low connection speeds, connection breaks from time to time, a weak and unstable signal in adjoining rooms.

-Modern devices equipped with antennas and transmitters with the sufficient amplifying factor and signal strength ensure stable and high-quality operation of the whole wireless network.
+Modern devices equipped with antennas and transmitters with sufficient amplifying factor and signal strength ensure stable and high-quality operation of the whole wireless network.
 Here we give you general recommendations for the optimal placement of Keenetic in your apartment for the efficient operation of a Wi-Fi network.

 First, let's refer to the theory.

-Keep in mind that the Wi-Fi signal not only bends around an obstacle, but it also passes through it, which results in additional reflection and absorption of a part of the original signal.
+Keep in mind that the Wi-Fi signal not only bends around an obstacle but it also passes through it, which results in additional reflection and absorption of a part of the original signal.